mjo-at-github/sWeather/README.md

 ## An sbt project compiled with Scala 3

-Returns temperature and feels-like temperature for a given city.
+Returns the temperature and feels-like temperature for a given city.

 ### Usage